 They don’t just give out four year contracts at door at Hertha, who will play in the top German division, Bundesliga 1 this season.

 Ream still needs a ways to go on his aerial game and positioning before he’s worthy of being one of the first names on the team sheet.

-The aforementioned Edu–depending on how you value Stu Holden–will face competition from Bolton’s Holden, maybe Will Packwood, perhaps Jarred Jeffries and many others in that central midfield role.
+The aforementioned Edu–depending on how you value Stu Holden–will face competition from Bolton’s Holden, maybe Will Packwood, the ever-present Sacha Kljestan and perhaps Jarred Jeffries and many others in that central midfield role.